Support for supervisor term limits evaporates after proponent deemed danger by law enforcement

 Despite his recent troubles, Abbasi has vowed to continue fighting for term limits.

-The Kern County Election’s Department authorized Abbasi to begin collecting signatures on July 31.
+The Kern County Elections Division authorized Abbasi to begin collecting signatures on July 31.
 He has 180 days to collect 20,338 signatures, 10 percent of votes cast in last November’s election, before a deadline runs out.

 If passed by voters, the measure would enforce a maximum of two terms of four years each to all supervisors.

-And the measure would apply retroactively, according to a summary released by the Elections Department, which would mean all Kern supervisors would need to be replaced.
+And the measure would apply retroactively, according to a summary released by the Elections Division, which would mean all Kern supervisors would need to be replaced.

 After the issue appeared to be popular when it was announced, KLEA President Richard Anderson said he briefly considered putting the union’s support behind it.